marrecluse/marrecluse.github.io/_posts/2025-06-17-code-complete:-book-for-making-the-code-complete.md

 tags: [devops, books, personal, code-complete, software-engineering, clean-code, programming]
 ---

-As I started the programming, to be very honest they were just the programs which was only supposed to run, nothing else.
-While there are many other crucial checks to consider at the time of coding, which we neglect in most of the cases.
-It's not just about the piece of code, it is more about programming style, software construction, coding standards, architecture, security, abstraction and SOLID principles etc.

 When I started programming, to be very honest I just wanted to make things run.
 A green checkmark, no errors — that was success.
 But as I grew, I realized: **working code is only the beginning.**

 Reading *Code Complete* by Steve McConnell made me reflect on how much I was missing.